 Gulf Cooperation Council (GCC)

-The Free Trade Agreement between the EFTA States and the Gulf Cooperation Council (GCC) was signed in Hamar, Norway, on 22 June 2009.
-The agreement entered into force on 1 July 2014.
+The EFTA States signed a Free Trade Agreement with the Gulf Cooperation Council (GCC) in Hamar, Norway, on 22 June 2009.
+The Agreement entered into force on 1 July 2014.

-The main Agreement consists of a total of 93 Articles and 16 annexes covering the following issues:
+The main Agreement consists of 93 Articles and 16 Annexes.
+The Agreement covers the following main subjects: